Velox Docs

 Coach / Range Officer (RO)

-• Edit squad rosters
+• Adjust squad composition

-• Assist with basic session oversight
+• Assist with session management

 This role is optional and may not be used by all clubs.
+It is especially useful in workflows where on-range staff need limited administrative control.
+(See Advanced cllub flows for more details.)

 Admin / Match Director